myriadeinc/whetstone/README.md

 # whetstone
-An improved service for managing xmrig connections
+An improved proxy service for managing xmrig connections